Highlights Of The Program

 SOLEIC: PLANT-BASED POLYURETHANES TO ELIMINATE PLASTIC POLLUTION

-- Exploring how plant-based chemistry replaces fossil feedstocks while matching high-performance polyurethane durability
+- Exploring how plant-based chemistry replaces fossil feedstocks while matching the durability of high-performance polyurethanes

-- Presenting molecular strength and verified biodegradation in soil and marine settings, supported by peer-reviewed scientific data
+- Presenting data on molecular strength and verified biodegradation in soil and marine settings, supported by peer-reviewed studies

 - Covering applications in footwear, automotive foams, and molded goods with seamless integration into existing machinery

-- Understanding the carbon reduction benefits and the Bio-ISO™ breakthrough enabling fully plant-sourced production
+- Detailing the carbon reduction benefits and the Bio-Iso™ breakthrough, enabling fully plant-sourced production

 12:25 - 12:30